Klinefelter syndrome: Mosaicism

-Random X-inactivation
+Random versus skewed X-inactivation

 Women typically have two X chromosomes, with half of their X chromosomes switching off early in embryonic development.
 The same happens with people with Klinefelter's, including in both cases a small proportion of individuals with a skewed ratio between the two Xs.

+Pathogenesis

+The term "hypogonadism" in XXY symptoms is often misinterpreted to mean "small testicles", when it instead means decreased testicular hormone/endocrine function.
+Because of (primary) hypogonadism, individuals often have a low serum testosterone level, but high serum follicle-stimulating hormone and luteinizing hormone levels, hypergonadotropic hypogonadism.
+Despite this misunderstanding of the term, testicular growth also is arrested.

+Destruction and hyalinization of the seminiferous tubules cause a reduction in the function of Sertoli cells and Leydig cells, leading to decreased production of FSH and testosterone.
+This results in impaired spermatogenesis and further endocrine dysfunction.

 Diagnosis

 The standard diagnostic method is the analysis of the chromosomes' karyotype on lymphocytes.
 A small blood sample is sufficient as test material.
 In the past, the observation of the Barr body was common practice, as well.
 To investigate the presence of a possible mosaicism, analysis of the karyotype using cells from the oral mucosa is performed.
 Physical characteristics of a Klinefelter syndrome can be tall stature, low body hair, and occasionally an enlargement of the breast.
 Usually, a small testicle volume of 1–5 ml per testicle (standard values: 12–30 ml) occurs.
 During puberty and adulthood, low testosterone levels with increased levels of the pituitary hormones FSH and LH in the blood can indicate the presence of Klinefelter syndrome.
 A spermiogram can also be part of the further investigation.
-Often. an azoospermia is present, or rarely an oligospermia.
+Often, an azoospermia is present, or rarely an oligospermia.
 Furthermore, Klinefelter syndrome can be diagnosed as a coincidental prenatal finding in the context of invasive prenatal diagnosis (amniocentesis, chorionic villus sampling).
 Approximately 10% of KS cases are found by prenatal diagnosis.

 The symptoms of KS are often variable, so a karyotype analysis should be ordered when small testes, infertility, gynecomastia, long arms/legs, developmental delay, speech/language deficits, learning disabilities/academic issues, and/or behavioral issues are present in an individual.